matpadley/DartsScorer/.github/security.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within our project, please send an email to our security team at security@example.com.
+If you discover a security vulnerability within our projec.
 All security vulnerabilities will be promptly addressed.

 Please DO NOT report security vulnerabilities through GitHub issues.